pooja03191/trello_lite/README.md

 ## 🚀 Live Demo

 [View Live Project](#)
-*Replace with your deployed link once ready.*
+[To be replaced with the live website link once deployed in production]

 ---